InTEGr8or/handex/content/english/_index.md

   enable: true
   title: "Getting a Linguistic Grip"
   heading: "Game Time Helps You Gain Fluency in No Time."
   description: "We've gamified our tutorials into a fun and easy way to begin drilling towards fluency using Handex.<br><br> Starting with single key strokes assigned to each finger's abillity to pinch, flex, or pull, users will first learn the traditional home-row keys and basic syntax like space bar, back space, period, and enter.<br><br> As we introduce numbers you'll begin to chain 2 keys together to get familiar with how chords are built.
-It's similar to the feel of playing a guitar, but you'll never have to move your fingers around to find the right tone.<br><br> Everything mentioned up to this point is learned on your first day.
+It's similar to the feel of playing a guitar, but you'll never have to move your fingers around to set the right tone.<br><br> Everything mentioned up to this point is learned on your first day.
 Eventually you'll be familiar with a full keyboard set of keys, typing a standard 30-50 Words Per Minute, and you'll have the knowledge to navigate using a Handex as your primary input device."
   image: "images/handex_training.png"

 ############################ About Visions of Success (What Does Success Look Like?) ##################################